 Sergio Busquets.
 While not nearly as flashy and skillful as Iniesta or Xavi, Busquets role for Barcelona is the pivot man.
 He is the player who offers support and rotates the ball from one player to another.
 It’s not his job to try to beat players or hit that killer pass, that’s what Iniesta and Xavi are there for.

 Dani Alves.
 Getting into the attack.
 Alves has developed a unique partnership with Xavi and Messi, as they constantly share the ball and play quick little give and goes.
 The Brazilian born Alves is probably the best outside defender into terms of getting into the attack and overlapping from the outside, and this shows in his 18 assists in La Liga.
-This is an amazing stat for a right fullback.
+This is an amazing stat for a right fullback in football.

 David Beckham.
 Let’s take Beckham, which is an easy one in many ways since it’s specialization is front and center, he’s deadly on free kicks.
 But Beckham is also deadly in the run of play and not just dead balls: he is the best passer of the ball in the game, still.
 If you watch the LA Galaxy play, Beckham feeds Landon Donovan with at least two goal-scoring chances per game.
 It’s amazing how he directs a forty-yard ball with precision.